PPoPP-21/Paper141-OpenMP-Heartbeat-Master/readme.md

 ## 2.4 **Heartbeat** Records

 Execute the program process.py file to convert the results into .xlsx format for analysis and observation.
-The execution command is as follows.
+The execution clause is as follows.

 ```
 python3 process.py